thistletech/meta-thistle/README.md

 The following layers are included:
 - `meta-thistle-base` - A layer for creating a base image.
 - `meta-thistle-base-bsp` - A layer adding support for certain platforms (rpi4, qemuarm64) as well as additional software.
-- `meta-update-client` - A layer for installing the Thistle update client.
+- `meta-thistle-update-client` - A layer for installing the Thistle update client.

 ## meta-thistle-base
 This layers provides the [thistle-base](https://github.com/thistletech/meta-thistle/blob/main/meta-thistle-base/conf/distro/thistle-base.conf) distribution.